Outdoor Swimming in Central Mass

 Mirror Lake (Devens)

 Mirror Lake offers an enjoyable and relaxing environment for both individuals and families.
+In 2025, the beach is open from June 21 to August 31, 7 days/week from 10am-7pm.
 You can swim, sunbathe, and paddle during the open season.
 They also offer rentals including kayaks, canoes, rowboats, and paddle boats.
-Daily fees during the weekday are $8 per adult (age 12 and over) and $6 per child, and during the weekend $10 per adult and $7 per child.
-They also offer season passes.
+Daily fees during the weekday are $8 per adult (age 12 and over) and $6 per child, and during the weekend, $10 per adult and $7 per child.
+They also offer season passes $70/single, $120/for 4-person pass, $180 for 5-person pass, or $240 for 6-8 person pass.
 Keep in mind that they only accept cash and checks here.

 Central Mass